BaadMaro/CTF/RITSEC-CTF-2021/snek/README.md

 ```
 It's a pyc file, a compiled bytecode of Python code

-We need to deompile it to get the source code. i'll use the Python byte-code decompiler **uncompyle6**
+We need to decompile it to get the source code. i'll use the Python byte-code decompiler **uncompyle6**

 https://pypi.org/project/uncompyle6/
 ```